 This is the natural flow of our conversations.
 It’s often not about a single topic.
 Rather, it’s tagential with rich thoughts bouncing off of other thoughts rapidly in group interactions.
 When this happens in a digitial interface, we often see important information being buried.
 Several group and messaging products today attempt to solve this with a search or pin function but, we’ve learned that they don’t get the job done quite as well as users want them to.
 Furthermore, because of this, people are often forced to “retreat” into smaller sub-groups for the purpose of communicating information about a specific topic that wasn’t relevant to the original topic at hand at all.

 When we saw this, we realized we could make this better — a whole lot better.

 Because most groups tend to be ephemeral, we realized we could design a product that could enable and reflect the natural progression of group life cycles.
-Currently, you can create private or public parties on Nanolens that last a day, week, month, or forever.
+Currently, you can start private or public parties on Nanolens that disband after a period of time, or last forever.
 We’re excited to see what our users think in terms of time-constraints and how creative communities can get with this!

 Often times, the size of our groups vary.
 For example, small groups tend to be made up of a network of close friends or a support group while large groups tend to be made up by an organization.
 Like many of the group products out there, you can join any public party on Nanolens.
 But, when it comes to private parties, we do something different.
 Nanolens doesn’t have a notification screen and we intentionally designed it this way.
 This is because we believe having an “activity feed” of notifications takes away the quality of intimate interactions or conversations one can have with differnet parties they’re a member of.
 Instead, when you try to join a private party on Nanolens, an automated message is sent to admins of that party directly in their messages (DMs — we call them Chatrooms).
 There, admins have the option of declining or accepting your membership request.